You may know bitumen from its other name, asphalt.

 The better you prepare the surface, the easier it will be to apply the bitumen paint.

 You should start by cleaning the surface from all debris, grease, rust, and the like.

 Be sure the surface is fully cleaned and dried before you apply the first coat.

 To apply bitumen paint to metal surfaces, use a wire brush to remove any rust first.

-You can also use other methods such as shot blasting or using a mechanical device, but the surface must be free of rust.
+You can also use other methods such as shot blasting or a mechanical device, but the surface must be rust-free.

 Step 2- Apply Thinner

 For surfaces that have been galvanized, rough it up with an etch primer or wire brush so the paint will stick.

 Then, before applying the bitumen paint, cover with an anti-corrosive primer first for maximum protection.